florianfesti/boxes/po/readme.txt

 This directory contains the translation files.

-They are not checked in the git repository, though.
-The boxes.py.pot file gets generated from the sources and the actual translations are kept in Zanata: https://translate.zanata.org/iteration/view/boxes.py/master
+boxes.py.pot file gets generated from the sources and the actual translations are kept in Zanata: https://translate.zanata.org/iteration/view/boxes.py/master

+use

+zanata-cli pull

+to get the new translations and

+zanata-cli push

+to put the .pot file on the server